149th Fighter Squadron: Virginia Air National Guard

 In October 2005, Lt.
 Col. Phillip Guy became the first VANG pilot to transition to Langley AFB and fly the new F-22A Raptor in training missions and sorties alongside active duty Air Force pilots stationed there.
 The first two ship flight of VANG piloted F-22A's taking off from Langley AFB was successfully completed by 192nd FW pilots Lt.
 Col. Guy and Maj.
 Patrick DeConcini on 18 February 2006.
 Later in May, active duty personnel and Virginia guardsmen successfully completed tasking of a first ever joint-exercise requirement.

 The last Unit Training Assembly was held in Richmond in September 2007.
 Remaining base personnel solemnly attended the 'Stand-down' ceremony in the main hangar and watched as the unit flag was rolled-up by Col. Jay Pearsall and then put away.
 Afterwards a single F-16 took off, turned and passed over the flight deck.
 The pilot dipped the wings of his jet and made a final fly-by, then continued on to bring the aircraft to its new location.
 This marked the closing chapter for an era of excellence as the 192d FW began its future with Langley's 1st Fighter Wing.

 On 13 October 2007, the 192d FW was reactivated in a ceremony held at the 27th Fighter Squadron, Langley AFB.
 Integration with the active duty 1st FW allows the Air National Guard to be at the forefront of the latest design of fighter craft.
 Set-up as a classic 'associate wing' the 192nd FW works directly with the 1st FW yet maintains its own unit identity and command structure.
 It shares in the support of mission requirements for the F-22A Raptor, but does not own any of the aircraft on station.

+In 2020, Lt.
+Col. William Shnowske took over command of the squadron from former commander Greg Ebert, who had served since 2019, in a ceremony which was broadcast live on social media.